axieinfinity/ronin-documentation/docs/node-operators/testnet/non-validator.md

----
-description: Set up a non-validator node on testnet.
----

 # Run a non-validator (RPC) node
-This page describes how to set up and run a non-validator node on testnet.
+Set up a non-validator node on the Saigon testnet mainnet.
 This node is also known as an RPC (remote procedure call) node, because it's used for serving RPC requests.

 ## Latest release
 ### RPC node